-'This is a powerful and truthful story about hope and how to find it' THE TIMES
+'A powerful and truthful story about hope and how to find it' The Times

 One of the best things you'll read: warm, witty and wise.

 Carys Bray writes with a quiet formidable brilliance.
 Her observations on relationships are acute, painful and extremely funny.
 This is a gem of a book.